Committee of Union and Progress: Dealing with war, rebellion, and conspiracy

 When it came time for general elections in April 1912, held in the midst of the war with Italy and one of many Albanian revolts, Union and Progress and the Dashnaks campaigned for the elections under an electoral alliance.
 Alarmed at the success of Freedom and Accord and increasingly radicalised, Union and Progress won 269 of the 275 seats in parliament through electoral fraud and violence, which led to the election being known as the "Election of Clubs" (Sopalı Seçimler), leaving the Freedom and Accord just six seats.
-Although they won ten seats from the Union and Progress lists, Dashnak terminated the alliance as they expected more reforms from the CUP as well as more support for their candidates to be elected.
+Although they won ten seats from the CUP lists, the Dashnaks were disappointed with the alliance and terminated it.

-In May 1912, Miralay Sadık, an ex-Unionist, organised a group of pro-Freedom and Accord officers in the army calling themselves the Saviour Officers Group, which demanded the immediate dissolution of the Unionist dominated parliament.
-The fraudulent electoral result of the "Election of Clubs" had badly hurt the popular legitimacy of the CUP, and faced with widespread opposition and Mahmud Şevket Pasha's resignation as Minister of War in support of the officers, Said Pasha's Unionist government resigned on 9 July 1912.
-It was replaced by Ahmed Muhtar Pasha's "Great Cabinet" that deliberately excluded the CUP by being made up of older ministers, many of which were associated with the Ancien Régime.

-On 5 August 1912, Muhtar Pasha's government shuttered the Unionist dominated parliament and called for snap elections which would never happen due to the outbreak of war in the Balkans.
+In May 1912, Miralay Sadık left the CUP and organised a group of pro-Freedom and Accord army officers calling themselves the Saviour Officers Group, which demanded the immediate dissolution of the Unionist dominated parliament.
+The fraudulent electoral result of the "Election of Clubs" had badly hurt the popular legitimacy of not only the CUP but the government itself, and faced with widespread opposition and Mahmud Şevket Pasha's resignation as Minister of War in support of the officers, Said's Unionist government resigned on 9 July 1912.
+It was replaced by Ahmed Muhtar Pasha's "Great Cabinet" that deliberately excluded the Unionists by being made up of older ministers, many of which were associated with the Ancien Régime.
+On 5 August 1912, Muhtar Pasha's government shuttered the CUP dominated parliament and called for snap elections, which would never happen due to the outbreak of war in the Balkans.
 For the moment, the CUP had become isolated, driven from power, and risked being banned by the government.